freelawproject/juriscraper/README.rst

     # Finally, install the code.
     pip install juriscraper

+    # set an environment variable for where you want to stash your logs
-    # create a directory for logs (this can be skipped, and no logs will be created)
+    # (this can be skipped, and `/var/log/juriscraper/debug.log` will be used as the default if it exists on the filesystem)
-    sudo mkdir -p /var/log/juriscraper
+    export JURISCRAPER_LOG=/path/to/your/log.txt

 Joining the Project as a Developer